Page Created: 6/25/2014 Last Modified: 10/8/2020 Last Generated: 8/8/2021

 I also interfaced this speech chip:

-I then devised and programmed a voice-menu for interacting with the robot.
+Then I devised and programmed a voice menu for interacting with the robot.

-The robot would respond with "Robot Activated."
+The robot would speak back with "Robot Activated."

 It was an open-loop robot, with no motor feedback, so I had to use clever timing.

 However, if the robot drove too close to the microphone, the motor noise would interfere with voice recognition, so my shouts of "Stop!
-Stop!" would be ignored and it would run into various things.
+Stop!" would be ignored, and it would run into various things.

 The Voice Master Jr. was "template" based and had to be trained.
 It had no form of noise cancellation.

 A few months later, in 1989, I expanded on this by having it respond to joystick control and record the movements in an array with respect to Time, so I could playback its movements.
-So I would drive it to pick up chess pieces, the drive it back to a "starting" state, press a key, and it would move the chess piece into position.
+So I would drive it to pick up chess pieces, then drive it back to a "starting" state, press a key, and it would move the chess piece into position.

 You can see my old diagrams here.

-I later cannibalized my circuit board for other projects such as ThePhoneSystem, put this taught me a lot about robotics and computer-controlled electronics that I used in future projects.
+I later cannibalized my circuit board for other projects such as ThePhoneSystem, but this taught me a lot about robotics and computer-controlled electronics that I used in future projects.
 Here is what is left of the original control board:

 I am currently working on new RobotDesigns .Comments